Do you feel you are just not as mentally sharp as you used to be?

 The Neuropsychological Assessment occurs in three stages:

-- Participate: Come to the testing appointment and participate in the neuropsychological evaluation.
+- Participate: The next step is to participate in the neuropsychological testing.
 There is no need to prepare anything; just try and get a good night’s sleep and eat a nutritious meal prior to your appointment.

 - Learn: The feedback appointment will occur approximately 2 weeks after the evaluation.
 You will receive feedback about your results, and we will discuss comprehensive recommendations that will allow you to take control of your brain health.